CPN FAQ Sheet

 - To connect caregivers to the perspective of others

 They are represented by buttons that link to views of related content.
 Content can also be found by medium (video, podcast, guide, blog, etc.) and by diagnosis.
-Search and, in the Provider Portal, a Video Search Tool are also available.
+Search and, in the Clinician Portal, a Video Search Tool are also available.

 How trustworthy is this content?

 CPN is governed by a board of directors that includes medical professionals and parents, and is overseen by a Medical Advisory Board that reviews and vets the content.

 What if my patient family isn’t ready to see everything on the CPN site?

 CPN doesn’t shy away from the difficult topics, and we don’t force any content on users.
 If caregivers aren’t ready, you can simply provide links or download material that is appropriate to their situation.
 Beginning with a Guided Pathway (digital modules of topic-specific, curated content) is another, more focused way to introduce CPN.